RsyncProject/rsync/rsync.1.md

 0. `--log-file=FILE`

-    This option tells the rsync daemon to use the given log-file name instead of using the "log file" setting in the config file.
+    This option tells the rsync daemon to use the given log-file name instead of using the "`log file`" setting in the config file.

 0. `--log-file-format=FORMAT`

-    This option tells the rsync daemon to use the given FORMAT string instead of using the "log format" setting in the config file.
-It also enables "transfer logging" unless the string is empty, in which case transfer logging is turned off.
+    This option tells the rsync daemon to use the given FORMAT string instead of using the "`log format`" setting in the config file.
+It also enables "`transfer logging`" unless the string is empty, in which case transfer logging is turned off.

 0. `--sockopts`